watertap-org/watertap/docs/technical_reference/unit_models/pressure_exchanger.rst

     * supports a single liquid phase only
     * supports steady-state only
     * supports mixing or leakage between the low and high pressure side
-    * assumes equal flowrates on both side
+    * enforces a constraint that the inlet flowrates to each side must be equal

 .. index::
    pair: watertap.unit_models.pressure_exchanger;pressure_exchanger